Michigan Man Accused Of Murdering Wife By Spiking Her Cereal With Heroin

-Christina Ann-Thompson Harris’s death was initially ruled an overdose, but now officials believe the case may not be that cut and dry, reported The Washington Post.
+Christina Ann-Thompson Harris’ death was initially ruled an overdose, but now officials believe the case may not be that cut and dry, reported The Washington Post.

-On September 24, 2014, Jim Harris called a neighbor to ask if she could see how his wife, who had given birth to the couple’s second child just weeks before, was doing.
+On September 24, 2014, Jason Harris called a neighbor to ask if she could see how his wife, who had given birth to the couple’s second child just weeks before, was doing.
 Harris claimed he was concerned, as Christina had been coughing through the night and reportedly felt weak.
 According to Harris, that night his wife was incredibly hungry so he fixed her up a bowl of cereal.
-By the morning, the 36-year-old was found dead in her bedroom by her neighbor.
+In the morning, the 36-year-old was found dead in her bedroom by her neighbor.

 The following month, the Genesee County Medical Examiner’s Office ruled that Christina’s death was caused by a heroin overdose.